wp-plugins/sell-from-blog/readme.txt

 * First public release.

 == Upgrade Notice ==

+= 0.89 =
+* Form shuts down if you run out of codes.
+You can ask buyers for permission to use their email for marketing

 = 0.88 =
 * For some reason previous version did not upgrade the database correctly